 Most strokes affect only one side of the brain.
 When it comes to physical motion, each side of the brain controls what is happening on the other side.
 That means the right side of the brain controls the left side of the body, and the left side of the brain controls the right side of the body.
 However, each side of the brain has additional functions besides controlling motion.

 Aphasia can cause problems with speaking, listening, reading, writing, understanding speech, and thinking of words when speaking or writing.
 The exact symptoms involved with a particular patient depend on the type and severity of the injury to the brain.
-It affects about 20 percent of stroke patients.
+It affects about 25% to 40% of stroke patients, according to The National Aphasia Association.

 To have the best effects, speech therapy needs to start as soon as possible in stroke rehab.
 It can be done on an individual basis or as part of group therapy.
 It often starts with one-on-one therapy and transitions to group as the patient's needs and abilities change.

-Families are usually a major part of the therapy since they communicate with the patient on a daily basis.
+Families are usually a major part of speech therapy for stroke patients since they communicate with the affected individual on a daily basis.
 They have to learn how to communicate with the patient and to help them on the road to recovery.
 They should speak to the patient as an adult and include them in ongoing conversations.
 They should encourage communications of all sorts, whether by word, by gesture, or by drawing.

-If you or a loved one is experiencing problems with speaking or understanding language, it is important to start working with a speech-language therapist as soon as possible during stroke rehab.
+If you or a loved one is experiencing problems with speaking or understanding language, it is important to start working with an expert as soon as possible during speech therapy post stroke.
+Across our five state-of-the-art rehab facilities, our professionals provide top-notch speech therapy for stroke patients.
+Schedule a tour today to discover how Rehab Select can help you or a loved one with stroke speech therapy.